Flow Meters

 Why Meter?

 The move toward metering came in 2006 after months of work by the North Platte NRD's Water Resources Subcommittee to come up with ways of dealing with drought-related water shortage issues and allegations by downstream water users of over-pumping in the North Platte NRD.
-Subcommittee members agree that the best way to substantiate ground water use is through metering.
+Subcommittee members agree that the best way to substantiate groundwater use is through metering.

 Troubleshooting Flow Meter Problems